Yshzi/cse15l-lab-reports/LabReport3.md

 ```
 Here, we used -nr because we used the filepath of a directory and thus with only -n we would get a message saying that the path is a directory.
 However, by also using the recursive modifier -r we were able to look into the directory and see that another line, 901 was printed in WhereToIndia.txt.
 This is interesting as grep did not see this before with the direct file path and only -n but now it found another line with "kilos" in it.
 By using -r perhaps we can search more deeply for a certain string in the desired filepath.
 ### grep -i (string) (filepath)[^1]
-The -i modifier stands for ignore case so the any lines that contain the string will be printed whether or not the letters are capitalized or not.
+The -i modifier stands for ignore case so any lines that contain the string will be printed whether or not the letters are capitalized or not.
 #### Command:
 ```
 grep -i  "Two"  non-fiction/OUP/Berk/ch7.txt